johannesgiani/cgb-image-slider/README.md

 * Block editing in german language only

 ## Backlog
-* Make more things configurable
-    * height of slider/images
 * a11y
 * i18n for block editing
 * Move configuration to a sidebar